-Blog hosting: 6 best options for a successful blog
+Blog hosting: 6 best blog web hosting to choose from

 In this article, you are going to find 6 of the best blog hosting sites, as well as a few pointers to help you make an informed decision.

 Whether you are using a blogging platform right now or just thinking of starting a blog, hosting your own blog site will allow you to take full ownership of your content.

 However, having more control comes with more responsibilities.
 You will have to pick a hosting type and evaluate your blog needs (storage, bandwidth, free domain, SSL, email accounts, and many more) yourself.
 Yet all good hosting providers come with many types of hosting options and give you enough resources to run a blog of any kind.

 As the options are endless, I’ve tested many providers based on their prices, resources, performance, and freebies like a domain, SSL, email accounts, to find the best hosts for the job.

 As a result, I came up with a list of the 6 best web hosting for blog sites solutions.
 Let’s explore the options in more detail.

 Best blog hosting: ranked

 - Bluehost – very beginner-friendly blog hosting option